by Marty Porter

 The arrival of ‚ÄúModern Warfare 3‚ÄĚ also marks the launch of the ‚ÄúCall of Duty: Elite‚ÄĚ service, which offers online game players exclusive digital content and social networking extras (premium subscriptions cost $50 per year).
 Activision‚Äôs Beachhead Studio, which develops and delivers the game‚Äôs digital content, said in a blog post early Tuesday morning that it had already registered ‚Äúhundreds of thousands‚ÄĚ of players for the Elite service. ‚ÄúRegistration requests,‚ÄĚ the studio said, ‚Äúare exceeding even our most optimistic expectations, which is creating a bottleneck…[W]e are working around the clock to increase our capacity as quickly as possible.‚ÄĚ More on the Elite rollout at Joystiq.

-Announcing first-weekend sales for its new iPhone 4S, Apple also said that some 20 million customers have signed up to store content via the company‚Äôs free iCloud service, which launched last week.
+Announcing first-weekend sales for its new iPhone 4S, Apple that some 20 million customers have signed up to store content via the company‚Äôs free iCloud service, which launched last week.

 The service encountered hiccups on Friday both in meeting general demand (via All Things Digital) and in recognizing shared accounts across multiple devices (via Ars Technica).
 But iCloud was fully functioning as of Monday morning, according to an Apple status page.